amar-laksh/accu2023/notes/workshop/workshop.md

 - Abbreviated function template syntax (`ABFTS`) is just a function template shorthand.
 - Template parameters come first and then `ABFTS` parameters.
 - Template parameters should only be used if you wanna explicitly specify type names.
+- The requirements parameters should be thought clearly.
+The requirements should apply to both parameters.
+- Concepts should be used as broad categories by combining multiple requirements, not fine-grained.
+- QUESTION what about using lambdas inside concept requirements?
+Using mutual recursion inside concepts?
+What about structured bindings?
+- Compile time ifs and requires can be very useful for compile-time evaluation.
+- Use ranges::sort since it has more strict requirements (check sortable and its other constraints)
 -